Intake – admit wisely

 This means being able to assess every individual for signs of ill health or distress and have the resources (time, finances, staff and housing flexibility) to be able to provide the necessary solutions to improve care.

-- The ‘maximum’ capacity of your homing centre is how many spaces you have to fit cats into
+- The ‘maximum’ occupancy of your homing centre is using all your available spaces, also known as your capacity, to fit cats into

-- The ‘optimum’ capacity is the number of cats you can care for well (while minimising their distress and giving individual care) with your existing resources
+- The ‘optimum’ occupancy is the number of cats you can care for well (while minimising their distress, length of stay, and giving individual care) with your

 Have a look at this website about the Million Cat Challenge, an initiative from North America to change ways of working in the sector to save one million cat lives, that talks about ‘Capacity for Care’, highlighting the same recommendation.

-- There is no specific recommendation regarding staff:cat ratio, and no easy formula to enable you to calculate your optimum capacity
+- There is no specific recommendation regarding staff:cat ratio

 - Don’t forget that staff time should not just be spent caring for the cats, as the priority must always be to find the right homes for them as quickly as possible.
 Actively encouraging the local community to adopt cats is time valuably spent (see working with the community)